rblankley/mofo/README.md

 A Qt solution file is provided in the `src` folder.
 Simply open it up in Qt Creator and build.

-Lastly you may need to install Open SSL as a seperate package.
+Lastly you may need to install Open SSL as a separate package.
 I've had mixed results with SSL, sometimes it works fine with the Qt installer version and other times not.
-If you get weird Failed to Initialize SSL errors when running the software you know you will need a seperate package.
+If you get weird Failed to Initialize SSL errors when running the software you know you will need a separate package.

 I've used the Open SSL package from [Shining Light](https://slproweb.com/products/Win32OpenSSL.html).
 The light version works just fine.
 You will probably need to reboot afterward though to get the DLLs into your PATH.